How to Slow down a New Relationship?

 You can indulge in hobbies like baking, reading, exercising or even volunteering because they are not only good for the mind but also for the soul.

-As mature adults, it is our duty to act our age, talk it out and prevent misunderstandings.
-You never know maybe your partner might also be feeling the same way.
+As mature adults, we must act our age, talk it out, and prevent misunderstandings.
+You never know, maybe your partner might also be feeling the same way.

 Logically, the concept of love at first sight just doesn’t exist.
-A relationship needs to be given more time and space in order to take its course naturally.
+A new relationship needs to be given more time and space to take its course naturally.

-You really need to know each other before making a serious decision.
-Hopefully, these tips provided you with some guidance and input.
+You need to know each other before making a serious decision.
+Hopefully, these tips on how to slow things down in a relationship provided you with some guidance and input.
 Now you know what to do.